 We believe that effective communication between home and school is essential when helping to support children in their learning.
 As a result, we use a communication application (app) called Class Dojo to celebrate the sensible choices the children make in each class.
 Class Dojo will help connect parents/carers, teachers and children through its communication platform in order to encourage children to make those right choices and to get parents/carers engaged in their child/ren's learning.
-Each child will receive an avatar, and teachers award Dojo points (these also represent minutes for golden time) for things such as MBEs, Head Teachers Award, merits (work in books), WOWs (behaviour) and rainbows.
+Each child will receive an avatar, and teachers award Dojo points for things such as MBEs, Head Teachers Award, merits (work in books), WOWs (behaviour) and rainbows.
 The rainbow points are linked to our SPIRIT values: